oughtinc/mosaic/README.md

 }
 //Query Variables
 {
-  "workspaceId": "#{YOUR VARIABLE HERE}"
+  "workspaceId": "YOUR ROOT TREE WORKSPACE ID HERE"
 }
 ```

 1. Copy the response from the graphQL workSpaceSubtree query.
-1. Use the website ``https://json-to-js.com/`` to convert this json object into a javascript object.
+1. Use the website https://json-to-js.com/ to convert this json object into a javascript object.
 1. Create a new file in the ``/client/src/pages/ExampelShowPage/examples`` directory.
-Add this json object in it, exported as ``data.`` You can follow the same format as other items (like ``example1.ts``) in that directory.
+Add this javascript object in it, exported as the variable ``data.`` For guidance, you can check out other items (like ``example1.ts``) in that directory.
-1. In ``/client/src/pages/ExampelShowPage/examples/index.ts``, add an object for this example, with it's name, rootWorkspaceId (the first one you want to show), and url extension (this will go after /examples/${url}.)
+1. Edit the file ``/client/src/pages/ExampelShowPage/examples/index.ts``: add an object (in the ``examples`` hash) for your new example, with it's name, rootWorkspaceId (the first one you want to show), and url extension (this will go after /examples/${url}.)
 1. Now you should be able to visit this example at ``/client/src/pages/ExampelShowPage/examples/{#example-url}``